 The KF1 Karting Circuit: A Walkthrough

-For the last few years, the Kartright Speedway track was the only place karting enthusiasts in Singapore could go racing without taking their passports with them.
+In the early 2010s, the Kartright Speedway track was the only place karting enthusiasts in Singapore could go racing without taking their passports with them.
 The options have doubled now with the opening of the eagerly anticipated KF1 Karting track.
 Earlier this month, Johnny and I decided to check it out of our own accord, and this is what it’s like for the fan who occasionally rents a fun kart for a spin.

-The track is located right next to the Singapore Turf Club in the northern part of of the island.
-It’s easy to reach by public transport: alight at Kranji MRT station and follow the covered walkway leading to the Turf Club to the end, then follow the road to the gate.
-Should you be on the Marina South-bound train, the noise of the go-karts should make other passengers look up from their phones!
+The track is located right next to the Singapore Turf Club in the northern part of the island.
+It’s easy to reach by public transport: alight at Kranji MRT station, then follow the covered walkway leading to the Turf Club to the end, then follow the road to the gate.
+If you’re on the Marina South-bound train, the noise of the go-karts should make other passengers look up from their phones!

 See how KF1 stacks up against Singapore’s other karting circuits here.